ICYMI: Feel-good stories from around the world | DW | 19.03.2021

 The historic ceremony took place at State House, the government offices in Dar es Salaam, the country's largest city.

-Mrs. Suluhu Hassan was born in Zanzibar in 1960 and went to school at a time when very few girls in Tanzania were getting educations.
+Mrs. Suluhu Hassan was born in Zanzibar in 1960 and went to school at a time when very few girls in Tanzania were getting an education.

 She entered the male-dominated world of politics in 2000, when she became a member of the Zanzibar House of Representatives.